 Quick Self-Care Tips

-• 3Avoid coffee/tea with iron-rich meals
+• 6Avoid calcium supplements with iron-rich meals

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.